top of page

 One of the most important eras of American history, the Jazz Age started after World War I and ended with the outbreak of the Great Depression in 1929.
 Nevertheless, this era offered new images and terms both literary and culturally in a wide spectrum.
 In this period, the United States went through a huge transition and began to prosper in music, literature, economy, policy, and technology.
 In 'The Roaring Twenties', known also as 'the Golden Age', divergent cultures gathered into one pot and shaped this period by their own essential qualifications.
 Effects of this age have been shaped the American culture dramatically and, still have been maintaining its importance.
 Hence, it is crucial to gain knowledge from the Jazz Age in order to understand American culture and literature.
 During each article, this series will cover the Jazz Age in terms of different backgrounds to enlarge readers' perspectives.

-Jazz Age 101 is mainly divided into five chapters including:
+Jazz Age Series is mainly divided into five chapters including:

-The term Lost Generation was titled on a bunch of group young American writers who lost their belief towards government, values, system, religion, and their own personalities after World War I. This term was shaped by Gertrude Stein during the conversation with Ernest Hemingway.
-As Hemingway credits in his 1926 novel, The Sun Also Rises: ‘’You are all a lost generation.’’
-(Hemingway,1).
-The main reason was based on the image of generation shattered by the effects of the war.
-Soldiers came back from war and found out a society that failed to understand or associate with the horrors of the war.
-Artists were also wounded by war not only physically, but also mentally.
+The term Lost Generation was titled on a group of young American writers who lost their belief towards the government, values, system, religion, and their own personalities after World War I. This term was shaped by Gertrude Stein during her conversation with Ernest Hemingway.
+As Hemingway credits in his 1926 novel, The Sun Also Rises: ‘’You are all a lost generation’’ (Hemingway,1).
+The main reason was based on the image of a generation shattered by the effects of the war.
+Soldiers came back from the war and found a society that failed to understand or associate with the horrors of the war.
+Artists were also wounded by the war not only physically, but also mentally.
 They were seeking a place far away from America and aiming to enjoy the rest of their lives idling around Europe.

-[Ernest Hemingway in front of a bookshop in Paris]
+Figure 1: Ernest Hemingway in front of a bookshop in Paris

 Writers like Ernest Hemingway, E.E.
-Cummings, or John Dos Passos had been involved in the war as a member of European volunteer transport units or the Red Cross ambulance segment.
-Hence, they witnessed a sense of loss and disillusionment effect, and reflected these feelings about war in their writings.
+Cummings, or John Dos Passos had been involved in the war as members of the European volunteer transport units or the Red Cross ambulance segment.
+Hence, they witnessed a sense of loss and disillusionment, and reflected these feelings about a pointlessly violent war in their writings.
 Thus, this feeling of loss paved the way for many writers to work and live in Paris to catch the lights of the era in Europe.
 As Susanne Kastberger mentions: ''Very quickly, Paris turned into the new literary and artistic center of the 1920s'' (Kastberger, 15).
 Artists turned their attention to Paris where their art could flourish independently.
-In a short time, Paris centred not only as the capital literary movement but also became a gathering place for any form of art as well.
+Within a short time, Paris centred not only as the capital literary movement but also became a gathering place for any form of art as well.
 With the impact of gatherings, artists found an opportunity to brainstorm and influence each other's artistic action.
 Even if they had diverse tastes in their style, such gatherings brought a unique form of art as well.
 By reading and critiquing their works, they directed each other as a mentor for their art and helped them to compose more suitable modern techniques.
 As Susanne Kastberger underlines:

 ‘’American writers of the Jazz Age generally experimented much more in form, style and topic, than writers had done in any previous decade and, thus, literature of the 1920s, whether it was written in the United States or not, was soon to be known as the first modern literature of America’’ ( Kastberger, 16).

-[Gertrude Stein in her apartment in rue Fleurus]
+Figure 2: Gertrude Stein in her apartment in rue Fleurus

 The novel Three Lives (1909) written by Gertrude Stein was counted as a prominent landmark of American modernism.
 Also, Stein's migration to Paris was the initiator for the formation of this movement.
 She created an environment that was open to all artists, and she brought the topics concerned with their situations.